Arithmetic purity of strong approximation for semi-simple simply connected groups: Introduction

 \subsection{Strategies and organization of the paper}

-Our strategy relies on a combination of a fibration method with group actions and an affine linear sieve due to Sarnak et al developed in \cite{NS} and \cite{BGS}.
-The former is developed in Section \ref{se:isotropic}, both for the proof of a more general version of Theorem \ref{thm:isotropic} (i.e. Theorem \ref{thm:reduction}), and for some anisotropic cases in Section \ref{se:anisotropic}.
-Roughly speaking, having fixed some open subset $U$ of $G$, a non-trivial subgroup $H$ action (up to conjugation) can ``increase'' the codimension of $G\setminus U$ (Lemma \ref{isolem2}).
-Then the proof of Theorem \ref{thm:reduction} is achieved by considering the fibration $G\to H\backslash G$ via an induction argument on the codimension of $G\setminus U$.
-Large part of Section \ref{se:anisotropic} is devoted to proving Theorem \ref{th:mani1} concerning $3$-dimensional anisotropic groups.
-After a careful choice of integral models, a major difficulty that remains to overcome is to find rational points that can ``avoid'' the given codimension $2$ subset modulo infinitely many primes.
-In doing so, we make use of torus actions, and we appeal to the aforementioned sieve argument which allows to produce almost prime values with only large prime divisors.
-This constitutes the content of Section \ref{se:sieve}.
-More explanations on the proof of Theorem \ref{th:mani1} are postponed in Section \ref{se:overview41}.
-Theorem \ref{thm:anisotropic}, including Theorem \ref{cor:anisotropic} as a special case, then follows from the fibration argument established in Section \ref{se:isotropic}.
+Our strategy relies on a combination of a fibration method with group actions and an affine linear sieve due to Sarnak and his collaborators.
+The former is developed in Section \ref{se:isotropic} and applied to the proof of a more general version of Theorem \ref{thm:isotropic}, i.e. Theorem \ref{thm:reduction}, and to the anisotropic cases in Section \ref{se:anisotropic}.
+Roughly speaking, having fixed some closed subset $D$ of a semisimple group $G$, a non-trivial subgroup $H$ action (up to conjugation) can ``increase'' the codimension of $D$ (Lemma \ref{isolem2}).
+Then the proof of Theorem \ref{thm:reduction} is achieved by considering the fibration $G\to G/H$ via an induction argument on the codimension of $D$.
+A large part of Section \ref{se:anisotropic} is devoted to proving Theorem \ref{th:mani1} concerning three-dimensional anisotropic groups.
+After a careful choice of fibration into families of tori, a major difficulty that remains to overcome is to find integral points that can ``avoid'' the given codimension two subset modulo infinitely many primes.
+In doing so, we make use of torus actions, and we appeal to the aforementioned sieve argument which allows to produce almost-prime values with only large prime divisors, the latter constituting Section \ref{se:sieve}.
+More explanations on the proof of Theorem \ref{th:mani1} are postponed to Section \ref{se:overview41}.
+Finally, in Section \ref{se:affquad}, combining Theorem \ref{th:mani1} with the fibration argument established in Section \ref{se:isotropic}, we prove Theorems \ref{cor:anisotropic} and \ref{thm:anisotropic}.

+We hope that the ideas developed in this text would provide new insights into Wittenberg's question \ref{q:purity} and have further application.